 Multilateral relationsAs a result of the international activities of the Hungarian Atomic Energy Authority performed in the field of multilateral relations, Hungary is an active participant of every important international treaty in connection with the safe use of atomic energy and fully complies with their provisions.
 The representatives of the Hungarian Atomic Energy Authority play active roles in the universal and regional international organizations established on the basis of international treaties on the safety and security of the use of atomic energy, in forums established for the implementation of certain multilateral international treaties and other forum-like forms of international cooperation.

 The Statute of the International Atomic Energy Agency (IAEA) was accepted by the General Assembly of the United Nations Organization in October, 1956.
-The IAEA was established in 1957 as an autonomous intergovernmental organization within the family of the professional organizations of the UNO; currently, the IAEA has 167 member states.
+The IAEA was established in 1957 as an autonomous intergovernmental organization within the family of the professional organizations of the UNO; currently, the IAEA has 176 member states.
 The headquarters of the IAEA is located in Vienna.
-Hungary ratified the IAEA statute among the first nations, thus it belongs to the founding members of the organization.
+Hungary was among the first ratifiers of the IAEA Statute, thus considered as founding member of the organization.

 The activities of the IAEA cover three large, correlating and balanced areas; the IAEA supports and facilitates the peaceful use of atomic energy and other nuclear technologies, strengthens nuclear safety and verifies the peaceful nature of the nuclear activities in the frame of the so called safeguards system.

-The Convention of the Organization for Economic Co-operation and Development (OECD) was accepted in December, 1960; currently, the OECD has 35 member states.
-The Nuclear Energy Agency is a specialised agency of the OECD; it has 31 parties.
+The Convention of the Organization for Economic Co-operation and Development (OECD) was accepted in December, 1960; currently, the OECD has 38 member states.
+The Nuclear Energy Agency is a specialised agency of the OECD; it has 34 parties.
+(Russian membership of the OECD Nuclear Energy Agency (NEA) was suspended as of May 11, 2022.)
 The headquarters of the OECD and of the OECD NEA is in Paris.
 Hungary is a party of the OECD and its NEA since 1996.